How Data Analytics is Changing the Insurance Industry

 Superior Self-service

 Data analytics is also an enabler of customer self-service, which reduces time-to-service and cost-to-service.
-The power of data analytics also allows you to make faster, more relevant recommendations to customers when they’re buying or renewing their policies online.
+The power of insurance analytics software also allows you to make faster, more relevant recommendations to customers when they’re buying or renewing their policies online.

 In addition, providing a dedicated portal to your customers where they can manage their own policies means your internal resources have an ample amount of time to focus on other key issues within your business.